petterjuan/Valentina-Montero/README.md

 Create a file named `.env` in the root of your project and add the following variables.
 These should also be configured in your hosting provider (e.g., Vercel).

+**Important:** The AI features (Workout Generator, AI Blog Posts) require access to Google's AI APIs via Vertex AI.
+To use these, you must **enable billing** on the associated Google Cloud project (`vm-fitness-hub`).
+While usage will likely fall within the free tier, this is a platform requirement for API access.

 ```env
 # MongoDB Connection (for AI posts & testimonials)
 # Example: mongodb+srv://<user>:<password>@<cluster-url>/<db-name>?retryWrites=true&w=majority